 If you can afford the annual membership of a Costco, Sam’s Club, or BJ’s, you can further cut your food bill while simultaneously expanding the variety of foods you eat.
 Thanks to the substantial discounts associated with buying in quantity, you may be able to purchase gourmet items and convenience foods you couldn’t otherwise afford.

 Grocery stores catering to restaurants sell paint bucket sized cans of everything from tomato sauce to pickles to artichoke hearts.
-This is probably the cheapest possible way to buy food, but the quantities are too large for families not big enough to have their own reality TV series.
+This is probably the cheapest possible way to buy food, but the quantities are too large for families not huge enough to have their own reality TV series.

 Outfitting Your Kitchen